 - Intense pain or pain that lasts longer than a few days after a fall or injury

 - Not using or favoring an arm or leg

 - Unable to walk or walking is crooked

 - A child who can’t talk keeps pointing to a body part or cries when it is moved or touched

-- Is well rested, eats a balanced diet and stays hydrated
+- Gets plenty of sleep, eats a balanced diet, and stays hydrated

-- Wears protective gear appropriate for their sport or activity
+- Wears protective gear for their sport or activity

 - Warms up and stretches muscles and joints before activities